Photos

 James married Nancy (Forest or Head) possibly on March 26, 1823 in Sumner Co., Tennessee 10.
 Nancy was born on November 26, 1802 22 in Tennessee or Kentucky.
 She died on June 6, 1855 22 or June 6, 1856 1 in Montgomery Co., Tennessee.

 Nancy's parents and origins are unknown.
 It is also unclear what her maiden name was (see below).
 The 1850 census records Nancy's birthplace as Tennessee.
-The census records for her children variously list her birthplace as Tennessee or Kentucky.
+The census records for her children variously describe her birthplace as Tennessee or Kentucky.

 The 1884 History of Christian County, Kentucky provides her name as Nancy Forest, and that she was born in Stewart County, Tennessee.
 There is weight to this because one of her granddaughters was named Nancy Forest Stephens.
 Although we have no definitive record of where our James or Nancy lived before 1830, James moved to the general area of Stewart County in about 1859 and remained there until his death in about 1871.
 Perhaps he had moved back to the area where he and Nancy lived in their youth?
 Research to date has not been able to connect our Nancy Stephens to any known Forest/Forrest families.
 Nor have we found any reference to a James Stephens living in the Stewart County area.
 However there were Forrests and Stephens documented in Humphreys County (which had been carved out of Stewart County).
 Unfortunately most of the early records of Humphreys County were lost in multiple fires, and it might be impossible to prove a connection using primary sources.

 If the Forrest connection is accurate, then my guess is that she was related to the family of William and Margaret Forrest of Humphreys County, Tennessee.
 William Forrest and Margaret Guthrie were married before 1792.
 They lived somewhere in North Carolina during the 1790s.
 By 1811 (and probably much sooner), they had settled in Humphreys County, Tennessee; where William died between 1812 and 1820.
 Their documented children were Elizabeth T. Forrest (1792-1858) who married Thomas Hamilton; John Forrest (c.
 1793-aft.
 1860) who married Lydia; and Rev. James Forrest (1795-1856) who married Sarah Dunlap.
 They were also related in some way to a Thomas Forrest.
 It is certainly possible that William and Margaret had additional children, but legal records from Humphreys County that might have described those connection were lost.
-There are various circumstantial clues that possibly tie these families together: all of these families were members of the Cumberland Presbyterian Church; all of these families had the somewhat uncommon custom of giving at least one of their children two middle names; and some (albeit common) first names were repeated between the Stephens and Forrest families: Margaret, Elizabeth T., and Nancy.
+There are various circumstantial clues that could possibly tie these families together: all of these families were members of the Cumberland Presbyterian Church; all of these families had the somewhat uncommon custom of giving at least one of their children two middle names; and some (albeit common) first names were repeated between the Stephens and Forrest families: Margaret, Elizabeth T., and Nancy.

 However, there was a James Stephens who married Nancy Head on March 23, 1823 in Sumner County, Tennessee.
-That James Stephens was documented in Sumner County in 1821, 1822 and 1826 tax lists; but he left no other trace there and presumably moved away during the 1820s.
+That James Stephens was documented in Sumner County in 1821, 1822 and 1826 tax lists; but he left no other trace there and the inference is that he moved away during the 1820s.
 It has long been the assumption of most researchers that these were the same people; since we know that our James and Nancy Stephens had moved to nearby Montgomery County, Tennessee by 1830, and their names and the timeline generally matches.
 However research to date has not been able to connect Nancy Head to any of the Head families that were living in Sumner County, Tennessee at that time.
 Nor do we have any proof that our Stephens family was in Sumner County before Montgomery County.
-My guess is that Nancy Head who married James Stephens might have been related to Manuel Head who married Prunetta Dugger there in 1824 and then moved to Illinois.
+My guess is that the Nancy Head who married James Stephens might have been related to Manuel Head who married Prunetta Dugger there in 1824 and then moved to Illinois.

 It is also worth considering that James and Nancy Stephens' oldest documented child was born in April 1823, just a few days after the marriage of James Stephens and Nancy Head.
+Does that support or refute the Stephens-Head connection?
+I don't know.

 Is Nancy Head the same person as Nancy Forest?
 (Perhaps she was born a Forest but had married to a Mr. Head before she married James Stephens).
 Or is it possible there were two James and Nancy Stephens couples during the 1820s - one James Stephens and Nancy Forest possibly in Stewart or Humphreys County, Tennessee and the other James Stephens and Nancy Head in Sumner County?